Ronty00/Hangman-Game/README.md

 7️⃣ Win by guessing all letters before running out of attempts. 🎉

-🔧 Installation & Requirements
+🔧 Installation & Requirements:

 Make sure you have Python 3+ installed.

-📦 Install Dependencies
+📦 Install Dependencies:

 First, install the required libraries: